-The Industrial Tumbler Kit is generally used for polishing jewellery and metals, although it has other applicatons.
+The Industrial Tumbler Kit is generally used for polishing jewellery and metals, although it has other applications.
 It's ideal for putting a lustre on gold, silver, and pieces made from Art Clay metal clays and PMC silver clays.
-The large diameter drum is ideal for bangles, necklaces, torcs, and broaches, or just for more pieces at a time.
+The large diameter barrel accepts things like bangles, necklaces, torcs, and broaches, or just more pieces at a time.

 The kit comprises a motor base, a 2000cc rubber drum with internal vanes, 1000gms of mixed-shape corrosion-resistant stainless-steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.

 Tumblers and polishers can be used to refine, matte, or gloss the surface on brass, bronze, cartridge shells, castings, coins, copper, fashion accessories, fingerprint keepsakes, glass, gold, gun components, jewellery, keys, metals, minerals, model parts, rocks, shells, silver, small treasures, and stones.
 And there are diverse archeological, engineering, geological, hobby, and industrial applications.